dom-schulz/my-zsh/mac-automations/ENTRA-ID-CHROME.md

             -- Only match http://localhost:xxxxx...
             if theURL starts with "http://localhost:" then
-                -- Read the body text of the page set bodyText to execute t javascript "document.body.innerText" if bodyText contains "Authentication complete.
-You can close the browser and return to the application." then close t
+                -- Read the body text and title of the page set bodyText to execute t javascript "document.body.innerText" set theTitle to execute t javascript "document.title"

+                if bodyText contains "Authentication complete.
+You can close the browser and return to the application." ¬ or bodyText contains "You have logged into Microsoft Azure!" ¬ or bodyText contains "You can close this window, or we will redirect you to the Azure CLI documentation" ¬ or theTitle contains "Login successfully" then
+                    close t
                 end if
             end if